Get to Know Explore Widgets: Authors Tab

 Top Occupations

-The top professions represent the most common occupations of the authors tweeting about your search term.
-Meltwater generates this information by analyzing and finding any professional terms found within the Twitter user's profile.
+The top professions represent the most common occupations of the authors posting about your search term.
+Meltwater generates this information by analyzing and finding any professional terms found within the X user's profile.
 If your audience includes researchers or academics, you'll know to heighten the sophistication and seriousness of your language.
 If, when running a search on 'cats', you find a contingent of authors identify as 'rescuers', you'll know to channel this passion and empathy in your messaging.

 Top Bio Keywords